dhermes/golembic/README.md

-      --schema string                The schema to use when connecting to PostgreSQL --sql-directory string         Path to a directory containing ".sql" migration files --ssl-mode string              The SSL mode to use when connecting to PostgreSQL --statement-timeout duration   The statement timeout to use when connecting to PostgreSQL (default 5s) --username string              The username to use when connecting to PostgreSQL
+      --schema string                The schema to use when connecting to PostgreSQL --sql-directory string         Path to a directory containing ".sql" migration files --ssl-mode string              The SSL mode to use when connecting to PostgreSQL --statement-timeout duration   The statement timeout to use when connecting to PostgreSQL, must be exactly convertible to milliseconds (default 5s)
+      --username string              The username to use when connecting to PostgreSQL
 ```